denis-yuen/write_api_experiment/README.md

 ## Client Prerequisites
 - Write API web service and all its prerequisites

-  By now, then web service should be up and running.
+  By now, then web service should be up and running with valid GitHub and Quay.io tokens.
 If not, please return to the web service usage section to get that running first.
+It is advised to ensure that the Write API web service is functioning correctly before using the client.
 - [Dockstore token](https://dockstore.org/docs/getting-started-with-dockstore)

   Follow the "Getting Started with Dockstore" tutorial to get a Dockstore token.
 Note this down, it will later be used in the Write API client properties file.
 - Dockstore server-url

-  The tutorial earlier would've specified the server-url alongside the token.
+  The Dockstore tutorial earlier would've specified the server-url alongside the token.
 Unless you're running your own dockstore webservice, the Dockstore production server-url is "https://www.dockstore.org:8443" and the Dockstore staging server-url is "https://staging.dockstore.org:8443".
 Note this down, it will also later be used in the Write API client properties file.

 - Write API web service URL